 And you can watch in below video instructions:

 It is usually common to get a bad cut when fishing, hiking, hunting and camping among other outdoor activities.
 Your Paracord bracelet can come in handy when you have no first aid kit and you need to fix a bad cut.
 All you have to do is unweave it to obtain the appropriate size of the strand to make a tourniquet.
+Do read our guide on how to deal with emergencies effectively to get you prepared for any situation.

 You need the following: